 At some point, the children will be financially mature enough to receive the inheritance on their own without further supervision.
 Typically, this might occur when the children have reached the age of 25 or 30.

 Generally, a children’s trust is not divided among the children all at once.
 The thinking is that if the parents die early, the children may miss some important life lessons growing up; therefore, these trusts are often terminated in stages, with perhaps a third going to them at age 25, half the balance a few years later, and the remainder another few years in the future.

-As already noted, if the children are not yet old or experienced enough to be entrusted with direct stewardship of their inheritance, their inheritance should be in the form of a trust, and their access to those funds would be through the approval of the trustee you have selected to manage the funds.
+If the children are not yet old or experienced enough to be entrusted with direct stewardship of their inheritance, their inheritance should be in the form of a trust, and their access to those funds would be through the approval of the trustee you have selected to manage the funds.

 Once the children reach financial maturity, the traditional thing to do is to terminate the trust and give the assets directly to the children, usually in three increments.
 Increasingly, however, families are finding it inappropriate to give all of the children’s inheritance as an outright gift of capital.
-A recent study indicates that the average outright inheritance is spent within eighteen months of its receipt.
+One study indicates that the average outright inheritance is spent within eighteen months of its receipt.

 Sometimes, parents are concerned that their children may not have the financial wisdom to manage the capital wisely, so they choose to leave all or part of the inheritance in the form of an income stream that could last many years into the future - even for the children’s lifetimes.

 In other instances, parents may be concerned about future liabilities associated with the potential for lawsuits or divorces that their children may be subjected to.
 In those instances, it makes sense for an inheritance to be protected in a trust that can last for the child’s lifetime, with the residue passing to succeeding generations or to ministry at the death of the child.